 6. Pets Are Not “Fur Kids”.

-Ok, we all refer to our pets as “fur kids”, even I do sometimes, but animals are not humans.
+Ok, we all refer to our pets as “fur kids”, but animals are not humans.
 Animals have their very own specific environmental, mental, and physical needs that need to be met.
 When we treat them as if they are children, we are not recognizing what they inherently need to be happy and healthy in our home.
 Your pet is not a child, nor should they be treated like one.
 We need to learn to see animals for who they are; a living being that has species-specific needs.
 Of course our pets have distinct personalities, and they are some of our greatest teachers, but they are not children.
 We do them a disservice when we don’t allow them to be a dog, a cat, or a parrot.
 When we label them, and put unrealistic expectations on them, we hinder them, and what they need to fully thrive in our home.

 7. If There Is a Behavioral Issue, It’s Your Job to Figure Out Why.